elliehoward/Self-Guided-Exploration-Tutorial/README.md

 Do you even CSS, bro?
 <br>
 <br>
 I mean, DAMN.
 SASS === SIQ.
-I can feel it's SASSyness flowing through my veins.
-Can you tell?
-Maybe it's time for a beer...
+So get started on learning SASS and get on to making your CSS extra DRY and even more legible!

 ##References: